Spicy Baked Peanut Butter Tofu

-- Chop the tofu into cubes then toss in a bowl with soy sauce and then the cornstarch until all the pieces are evenly coated.
+- Chop the tofu into cubes then toss in a bowl with the tamari and olive oil and then the cornstarch until all the pieces are evenly coated.

 - Spread out the tofu on the baking sheet and bake for 30 minutes, flipping the tofu cubes halfway through.

 - Heat the vegetable oil in a pan and add the garlic and green onion cooking on medium heat for 1-2 minutes.
-Add the tofu and the peanut butter sauce and stir together on low heat.
+Add the tofu and the peanut butter sauce tossing everything together until evenly coated.

 - Serve with rice or noodls and top with cilantro and crushed peanuts.